Read papers the way they deserve to be read.

 Line Highlight Tint

-Configurable colour tint on the active line in rail mode — Auto, Yellow, Cyan, Green, or None.
-Auto adapts to the active colour effect.
-Adjustable opacity for subtle or prominent highlighting.
+A colour tint on the active line — Auto, Yellow, Cyan, Green, or None, at adjustable opacity.
+Auto follows the active colour effect.

 Jump Mode & Line Focus